 A mentoring relationship can be formal (with a set schedule and perhaps arranged by your institution) or informal.

-11. Do you have a faculty member or someone else who is more senior than you whom you consider a mentor?
+11. First, we would like to ask you about a mentor who is senior to you.
+Do you have a faculty member or someone else who is more senior than you whom you consider a mentor?

 No (Skip to question #17)